David Weir (athlete): Summer Paralympics 1996

-Weir's first Summer Paralypics appearance was in the 1996 Summer Paralympics in Atlanta at age 17.
+Weir's first Summer Paralympics appearance was in the 1996 Summer Paralympics in Atlanta at age 17.
 That year saw him finish 7th in the 100m, in a time of 15.07.
 He reached the semi-final in the 400m, going out of the competition with a time of 51.85.
 He also placed 4th in the 4X100m Relay.

 Weir's first experience at the Paralympics wasn't a good one, he commented afterwards "I had been to the Games in Atlanta in 1996 as a young lad of 17 but when I got there it wasn't what I had expected.
 I could count about five people in the crowd at times.
 It disheartened me a little bit because I had missed my teenage years of growing up and being with my friends to compete at a Paralympics.
 I fell out of love with the sport and when I got back I just didn't want to do it any more."

 Summer Paralympics 2004

 Weir won a silver medal and a bronze at the 2004 Summer Paralympics in Athens.
 Weir became the first Briton to win a track & field medal at the Games with his third place in the 200m final, in a time of 25.55 seconds.
 Weir failed to reach the 400m final but went on to collect silver in the 100m behind Finland's Leo-Pekka Tähti, in a time of 14.31 seconds.

-WGames.
-Weir won gold in the 800m and 1500m, silver in the 400m in a time of 46.02 behind China's Zhang Lixin, and bronze in the 5000m in a time of 10:23.03.
-Weir's two golds were the only gold medals won at the games by a British track athlete.